 A clear 48-hour notice for all voting sessions

 A clear 24-hour notice on all legislation that can come up in a voting session

 Requirements that no votes can occur after 11 p.m. or on Sundays and other changes that would stop legislative leaders from manipulating the voting schedule and ensuring the legislature focuses solely on the people’s business

 A specific code of conduct that all elected officials would have to receive and sign to ensure that they follow and keep the highest ethical standards

-All of these changes and other reforms would make sure the legislature and state government works to improve our schools, create jobs for our people, rebuild roads and bridges and improves life in North Carolina for all residents.
+All of these changes and other reforms would make sure the legislature and state government work to improve our schools, create jobs for our people, rebuild roads and bridges and improve life in North Carolina for all residents.